The Significance of Thirunallar Temple:

 2. Any clothes and ornaments (including jewellery and divine threads etc.) should be left behind on the banks of the pond.

-3. Warning: Remove all jewellery and divine threads before entering the tank for bath.
-If you do wear anything then it must be left at the Nala theertham.
+3. Warning: Remove all jewellery and divine threads before entering the tank for a bath.
+If you do wear anything then it must be left at the Nala Theertham.
 Carrying back items worn during bath will increase malefic effects of Shani and the doshas of others will also attach itself to you.